amitesh786/CSSMinifier/README.md

 - JavaScript (CSSTree / CSSO) – For minifying CSS

 ## How to Use
-- Open index.html in a browser.
+- Open `index.html` in your browser
-- Click on the file input and select a CSS file.
+- Upload a `.css` file using the file input
-- Click the "Minify CSS" button to start processing.
+- Click **"Minify CSS"**
-- The minified CSS file will be available for download.
+- Download the optimized/minified version

 ## Setup (For Developers)
 - Clone the repository: `git clone https://github.com/amitesh786/CSSMinifier.git`